Tongue River Reservoir Tour

 When you’re ready to go, take the road around the reservoir heading east.
 You’ll find it very curvy with several steep pitches.
 If the road has been graded, it is a decent road to drive on.
 However, the summer travel can turn it into a washboard surface late in the summer.
 As you head north, you will pass the earthen dam which creates the reservoir.
 From this point on you are traveling through the Tongue River Canyon.
 As much of the land along the river bottom is private, watch for cattle on the road.

-It’s a good idea to move slow along this stretch.
+It’s a good idea to move slowly along this stretch.
 The road is gravel, often narrow, and there are no guardrails.
 Whenever you come to an intersection, follow the signs to Birney.
 Turn right on Four-Mile Road (CR 566).
 In about two miles the road splits.
 Bear left.
 A couple of miles past Deadman’s Gulch, the road crosses the river and takes you up to the plateau.
 Here you can see Pyramid Butte and the red bluffs to the north.

-Continue on the the little town of Birney.
+Continue on the little town of Birney.
 It is here that General Nelson Miles attacked a band of Oglala Sioux, led Chief Crazy Horse, and a band of Cheyenne led by Two Moon.
 As you head north out of town you will go up the hill to another fork.
 Bear left.
 The Tongue River Road now becomes the Ashland-Birney Road.
 About 6 miles north of Birney you will come to a major fork in the road.
 If you wish to bail out, now’s the time to do it.
 Go left on the fork and cross the river.
 Here you can choose to follow the paved road back to Lame Deer, or follow the western bank of the Tongue River to Ashland.
 This road is also paved.

 For the adventurous, the rest of this scenic drive takes the gravel road following the east bank of the Tongue River.
 You will also skirt the edge of the Custer National Forest.
-You are no longer on reservation here, so you can feel free to explore.
+You are no longer on the reservation here, so you can feel free to explore.
 Look for golden eagles, wild turkeys, and antelope.
 In the evening look for bats.
 After you pass O’Dell Creek, look for the white frostlike patches along the road.
 These are saline seeps.
 Water, lying just beneath the surface absorbs the salts and minerals in the ground.
 Once rising to the surface, it evaporates, leaving behind the crusty residue.

 As you’re driving this stretch, don’t forget to stop and look behind you at the badland vistas.
 Continue on through the Otter Creek lowlands to US 212 in downtown Ashland.